MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-sap-hana-get-started.md

 ![](./media/virtual-machines-linux-sap-hana-get-started/image012.jpg)

-For the sample test environment just an ABAP app server was installed.
+For the sample test environment just one ABAP app server was installed.
 The option "Distributed System" was used to install the ASCS instance and the Primary App server instance in one Azure VM and SAP HANA as the database system in an another Azure VM.